groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Slide Show (.pps) are created using Microsoft PowerPoint for Slide Show purpose.
-PPS file reading and creation is supported by Microsoft PowerPoint 97-2003.
+Represents a PowerPoint Slide Show (.pps), which are created using Microsoft PowerPoint for Slide Show purposes.
+PPS file reading and creation are supported by Microsoft PowerPoint 97-2003.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/pps